NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 The tag can be scaled to fit the size of the base of the model which is placed over the white circle.
 For this implementation we will use paper printed tags.
 This is a simple and cheap solution that is easy to get consistent colouring with.
 A tag of a similiar design could be 3D printed with indents to paint in the colours.

 Having an outer rim provides two benefits.
 Firstly, it allows for the identification bits to be placed further away from the model, making it less likely to be obscured.
-Secondly, it acts as a barrier to prevent the yellow rim's from touching eachother.
+Secondly, it acts as a barrier to prevent the yellow rims from touching eachother.
 This is important as hough circle detection can easily mistake two close but separate circles as one, larger circle or multiple smaller circles.

 The high contrasting starting bit (shown here in magenta) is used to determine the starting point of the encoding.
 From here the system can then read clockwise and anti-clockwise to determine the binary ID.